- United States

 - Medal Round: Best of the Projected 2022 Olympic Rosters

 Canada’s roster for the 2018 PyeongChang Olympic Games was one of the oldest among countries participating in the Men’s Hockey tournament.
-They could once again be one of the oldest teams at the 2022 Beijing Winter Olympics if NHL players are allowed to participate.
+They could once again be one of the oldest teams at the 2022 Beijing Winter Olympics.

-With the next Winter Games a year away, what might Canada’s roster look like?
+With the next Winter Games quickly approaching, what might Canada’s roster look like?
 Let’s dive in.

 Projected 2022 Canadian Olympic Team Roster